wireless-hippie/wireless-hippie.github.io/_posts/2024-05-28-developing-nations.md

 India: if the Uttar Pradesh region was a country, it would have the highest rates of death in infancy in the world.

-India: the second highest rate of economy inequality in the world.
+India: has the second highest rate of economy inequality in the world.

 India: 45% of its population live under 3.65$ a day and 22% are under the poverty line.

 I think poverty has to be dealt with rationally.
 I don't mean rationally as Le Corbusier's or Lenin's rational modernist state-building machines, nor as Effective Altruism's long-termist ideas of nurturing billionaires and the future human-galactic empire.
 I mean that emotions are of no help when dealing with the strange, the unspeakable, the untouchable, the ones you don't even think of.
-It's too overwhelming, too sad, too weird, too complicated.
+It's too overwhelming, too sad, too scary, too complicated.

-Let me be exact.
-I thought I knew poverty, but I know Brazilian poverty.
-In India, I'm deaf, mute and have no memory.
+Let me be exact: I thought I knew poverty, but I know Brazilian poverty.
+In India, I'm deaf, I'm mute and I have no memory.
 Still one can be rational about it.
+India needs help.
 Institutions like [Give Directly](givedirectly.org) will donate 90% of your money to people they've identified need the most.
 [Give well](https://www.givewell.org/) does a lot of research on how to spend your money the most effective way to save the most amount of lives possible.
 [R.I.C.E](https://riceinstitute.org/) institutes a program in Uttar Pradesh that saves newborn infants lives.